 Spaces that use less than 0.6 watts per square foot (6.5 W/m2).

-Corridors, equipment rooms, public lobbies, electrical or mechanical rooms.
+Corridors, lobbies, electrical rooms and mechanical rooms.

 C405.2.2.2 Light reduction controls.
 Spaces required to have light reduction controls shall have a manual control that allows the occupant to reduce the connected lighting load in a reasonably uniform illumination pattern by at least 50 percent.
 Lighting reduction shall be achieved by one of the following approved methods: